Hulleys: Demise

 In late 2023, Hulleys of Baslow purchased Kent-based independent operator Go-Coach of Swanley from owner Austin Blackburn.
-The branding of Go-Coach's fleet and routes remained separate from the main Hulleys operation, and on 28 February 2025, after over a year of ownership, Hulleys had sold Go-Coach back to Austin Blackburn through a management buyout performed by Blackburn.
+The branding of Go-Coach's fleet and routes remained separate from the main Hulleys operation and, on 28 February 2025, after over a year of ownership, Hulleys had sold Go-Coach back to Blackburn through a management buyout.

-Following a period of poor performance on four Derbyshire County Council tendered bus services, resulting in the company being stripped of their contracts once re-tendering had taken place, it was announced on 24 March 2025 that after 103 years of service, Hulleys of Baslow was to cease operations on 26 March, with an insolvency practitioner being appointed to help close down the company.
+Following a period of poor performance on four Derbyshire County Council tendered bus services, resulting in the company being stripped of their contracts once retendering had taken place, it was announced on 24 March 2025 that, after 103 years of service, Hulleys of Baslow was to cease operations on 26 March; an insolvency practitioner being appointed to help close down the company.
 On 25 March, a day earlier than planned, Hulleys ceased operations in the early afternoon with vehicles called back to the Baslow depot; a stand-off between numerous parties, including drivers who had lost wages and such payments as a result of the company's closure, took place at the Hulleys depot, with police being called after access to the depot was blocked by recovery vehicles.

-Derbyshire County Council subsequently awarded local operators, including Andrews of Tideswell, Ashbourne Community Transport and Stagecoach Yorkshire, tenders to replace services that had been operated by Hulleys.
-It was initially announced that High Peak Buses were to replace commercial service 170, running between Chesterfield and Bakewell, however High Peak pulled out of the replacement scheme after Stagecoach Yorkshire had also been approved to run a competing commercial service, which differed only by not serving Chesterfield Royal Hospital and Holymoorside.
+Derbyshire County Council subsequently awarded local operators tenders to replace services that had been operated by Hulleys; these included Andrews of Tideswell, Ashbourne Community Transport and Stagecoach Yorkshire.
+It was announced initially that High Peak Buses were to replace commercial service 170, running between Chesterfield and Bakewell; however, High Peak pulled out of the replacement scheme after Stagecoach Yorkshire had also been approved to run a competing commercial service, which differed only by not serving Chesterfield Royal Hospital and Holymoorside.

 Henry Hulley & Sons Ltd's bus operating licence was revoked by the Traffic Commissioner for North West England on 14 August 2025, with Alf Crofts being fined £6,650 and disqualified from holding an operating licence for two years for the failure of Hulleys without reasonable excuse.

 High Peak Buses revival

-In early September 2025 it emerged that High Peak Buses was reviving the 'Hulleys of Baslow' name for the takeover of the Crich services contracts.These start on Monday 6th October 2025 using a mixture of brand new and second hand Enviro 200MMCs in blue and cream livery with "Hulleys by High Peak" fleetnames.
+In early September 2025 it emerged that High Peak Buses was reviving the Hulleys of Baslow name for the takeover of the Crich services contracts.
+These started on 6 October, using a mixture of new and second hand Alexander Dennis Enviro200 MMCs in blue and cream livery with Hulleys by High Peak fleetnames.